YuuNozawa/YuuNozawa/README.md

 - 👋 Hi, I’m @YuuNozawa
 - 👀 I’m interested in Chess, Piano, Traveling, and Programming.
-- 🌱 I’m currently learning React Native and Vim.
+- 🌱 I’m currently learning DDD.
 <!---
  💞️ I’m looking to collaborate on ...
  📫 How to reach me ...